This Article Is About Employment Gaps Mortgage Lending Guidelines On Borrowers

 - Any employment gaps of six or more months, the mortgage lender wants to see six or more months in their current job

 Borrowers who need to qualify for a mortgage with a direct lender with no overlays on government and/or conventional loans can contact us at Gustan Cho Associates.
-We are available 7 days a week, evenings, weekends, and holidays.
+The team at Gustan Cho Associates is available 7 days a week, evenings, weekends, and holidays.